Why Some Destinations Feel Harder to Plan Than Others

 For me, Egypt only became real when someone else expressed interest in going.
 The same thing happened with a trip to Malaysia, which came together because a friend was already living there.

-Without that external “anchor,” I’m not sure I would have booked either trip when I did.
+Without that external anchor, I’m not sure I would have booked either trip when I did.

-Having even one fixed element, whether it’s travel dates, a reason for the trip, a destination wedding, or visiting someone you know removes a surprising amount of friction.
+Having even one fixed element, whether it’s travel dates, a reason for the trip, a destination wedding, or visiting someone you know—removes a surprising amount of friction.
 It gives you a place to start.
-From there, the rest of the planning becomes much easier to build around.

 Most real trips don’t look like that.

-And the only thing that really matters is choosing the version that makes your trip enjoyable for you.
+The only thing that really matters is choosing the version that makes your trip enjoyable for you.

 Because I’ve realized something over time:

-Some destinations don’t feel hard because they are hard, they feel hard because you haven’t started yet.
+Some destinations don’t feel hard because they are hard.